If you are documenting computer procedures, you probably

 PDF version of this document).
 It can

-also make footnote links clickable, although as they are
+also make footnote links clickable, although because they

-usually on the same page, this is probably not needed in
+are usually on the same page, this is probably not needed

-You can load it with footnote links turned off, and
+You can load the package with footnote links turned

 \usepackage[hyperfootnotes=false]{hyperref}